yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/LCDC.rst

 synchronization lost errors.
 The problem is solved on Beaglebone-Black and am335x-evm with this
 `patch <https://lists.denx.de/pipermail/u-boot/2016-December/275681.html>`__.
-The patch is available in core sdk release version 2016.05 (Processor SDK version 3.3) onward.
+The patch is available in u-boot release version ti2017.01 (Processor SDK version 4.0) onwards.
 A similar u-boot change is needed for any other HW suffering from the same problem.
 Please check the ddr\_data for am3-evm or beaglebone-black in the u-boot config.
 If after using the patch you still see issues, you may need to further tune the value of